Ashok0/EnderalVREssentials/README.md

 4. Install a terrain LOD mod through Mod Organizer 2.
 If using Tamrielic textures, the [Terrain LOD for Tamrielic Textures](https://www.nexusmods.com/skyrimspecialedition/mods/39563?tab=files) mod is recommended.
 	- Place this mod AFTER all other Skyrim SE texture mods in your mod load order in the left window pane.
 	- Move the Perfect Terrain LOD.esm plugin underneath Enderal - Forgotten Stories.esm in the right window pane.
-5. Download [xLODGen - Beta 81](https://stepmodifications.org/forum/topic/13451-xlodgen-terrain-lod-beta-81-for-fnv-fo3-fo4-fo4vr-tes5-sse-tes5vr-enderal-enderalse/) and extract the contents to a new \xLODGen\ directory that is outside of special OS folders like 'Programs Files' or 'Program Files (x86)', Users, Documents, Desktop, Downloads and also not in SteamApps, game or any mod manager folders.
+5. Download [xLODGen](https://stepmodifications.org/forum/topic/13451-xlodgen-terrain-lod-beta-81-for-fnv-fo3-fo4-fo4vr-tes5-sse-tes5vr-enderal-enderalse/) and extract the contents to a new \xLODGen\ directory that is outside of special OS folders like 'Programs Files' or 'Program Files (x86)', Users, Documents, Desktop, Downloads and also not in SteamApps, game or any mod manager folders.
 6. Download [DynDOLOD 3.00](https://www.nexusmods.com/skyrimspecialedition/mods/32382?tab=files) under "Miscellaneous Files" and extract the contents to a new \DynDOLOD\ directory that is outside of special OS folders like 'Programs Files' or 'Program Files (x86)', Users, Documents, Desktop, Downloads and also not in SteamApps, game or any mod manager folders.
 7. Launch Mod Organizer 2.
 	- Select Tools > Executables